cyzhh/MMOS/README.md

 If you are interested in our work, we will publish details about the data processing aspects after the paper is published.

+## Create your own MMOS dataset

+Following `scripts/generate.sh`:

+0. Prepare your sampling results.
+1. Combine the results.
+2. Extract the true cases.
+3. Dedup the cases.
+4. (Filter) and rerank.

 ## ⚙️ Auto Problem Generator

 You can generate a data set for testing the numerical robustness of model performance by executing the following script command：